andrewchambers/srop/README.md

 Applications may define their own message types by simply selecting a unique 64 bit identifier for that message and defining the format.
 There is no need for complex protocol negotiation, objects simply respond to messages they understand.
-If an object recieves a message it does not understand, it does not need to do anything.
+If an object recieves a message it does not understand, it can reply with an 'UnknownMessage' response.

 The allocation of new objects and their corresponding id on the server is an application detail.
 For example a message sent to the root object may trigger the allocation of a new object.
 Communicating new ids to the client is an application detail, but would generally be communicated via an application specific response message.

+Object ids could be considered analagous to file descriptors in an operating system, where having an object id associated with a session implies permission to send that object messages.
+This means SROP makes capability based security quite simple to implement.

 ## Example